aurovrata/post-my-contact-form-7/README.txt

 As of now there is no special upgrade notes, simply  follow the normal plugin update process.

 == Change Log ==
+= 3.8.4 =
+* bug fix for optinoal thumbnail upload in factory class.
 = 3.8.3 =
 * fix submit checkbox in post metabox.
 * added changelog.txt file.